Sleep Dentistry in Brisbane

 Sleep dentistry using General Anaesthetics is a practice that uses medication to put patients to sleep during dental procedures.
 General anesthesia (GA), induces a state of controlled unconsciousness.
 This approach is not for everyone but can be a game-changer for certain individuals.

-Dr Raghed Bashour and Dr Sari Simawy provide Sleep Dentistry for Adults, and Dr Soha Sharif Provides Sleep Dentistry for Toddlers and very young children.
+Dr Raghed Bashour and Dr Sari Simawy provide Sleep Dentistry for adults in Brisbane, and Dr Soha Sharif provides Sleep Dentistry for toddlers and very young children.

 Implant Dentist in Brisbane Dr Raghed Bashour